scmschmidt/trento_checks_for_supportconfig/README.md

 - `GROUPNAME` is a free name to group hosts which belong together (e.g. cluster).
 This name is later used to execute checks on the correct hosts.
 Use case numbers, system names, customer names, whatever is semantic.

-- `FILE` is the support file you wish to be incorporated. \
+- `FILE` is the support file you wish to be incorporated.
+In case of a supportconfig it can be the file itself or a directory where the archive has been extracted to.\
    **Currently only supportconfigs are supported.** In the future, hb_reports, SAP sysinfo reports or SAP trace files can be used too.

 Should the start of a host container fail, check the container logs (see [Troubleshooting](#Troubleshooting) below).